Soaring prices spark Australia gold rush for new generation of fortune hunters

 Follow topic:

-MELBOURNE - In the hinterlands of Australia’s historic goldfields, Ms Vicki Plumridge jumps for joy when she digs a small golden nugget out of the earth.
+MELBOURNE, Dec 30 - In the hinterlands of Australia's historic goldfields, Vicki Plumridge jumps for joy when she digs a small golden nugget out of the earth.

-The retired retail worker was learning how to use her new metal detector when it started bleeping by the moss-covered ruins of a building.

 “But to me, it’s worth a million dollars,” said the 63-year-old, who had bought the detector only a few days before.
 “My heart is singing.”

-Ms Plumridge’s story is becoming more common, as hobbyists flock to Australia’s 9,600sq km “golden triangle” in the heart of Victoria state, known as one of the world’s most prospective regions for gold nuggets.
+Plumridge's story is becoming more common, as hobbyists flock to Australia's 9,600 sq km "golden triangle" in the heart of Victoria state, known as one of the world's most prospective regions for gold nuggets.

-Ms Plumridge’s detector, Minelab’s Gold Monster 2000, which she bought for A$2,999, sold out across the country within weeks of its Oct 20 launch, according to Ms Leanne Kamp, joint owner of Lucky Strike Gold, a prospecting shop in Geelong.
+Plumridge's detector, Minelab's Gold Monster 2000, which she bought for A$2,999, sold out across the country within weeks of its October 20 launch, according to Leanne Kamp, joint owner of Lucky Strike Gold, a prospecting shop in Geelong.

-“It’s a great price point, and we have seen a big jump in sales this year, partly because the gold price has got everyone’s interest,” said Ms Kamp, who has led prospecting tours since 2007.
+"It’s a great price point and we have seen a big jump in sales this year, partly because the gold price has got everyone’s interest," said Kamp, who has led prospecting tours since 2007.

 The chance of finding nuggets on historic sites improves with each iteration of detectors, which is why there is a rush for new models as soon as they are released, she added.